GitForTiger/IR-img-enhancement/readme.md

 **4. Ensure Weights are Present**

-*Note: Due to GitHub file limits, `production_model.pth` may not be included in the repo.
+*Note: Due to GitHub file limits, `production_model.pth` is not included in the repo.
 Ensure you place the model weights inside the `models/` directory as specified in `config.json`.*

 **5. Launch the Dashboard**